ktehllama/ServerClient-Socket/README.md

 # ServerClient-Socket
-Send information from an independent client file to server and other clients
+Send information from an independent client file to server and other clients via internet

 1: Change client `SERVER` var to IPv4 of server
 <br>